-A large property loss can dramatically impact a property claim outcome and lengthen the time it takes to get back into business.
+A large property loss coupled with the existence or threat of COVID-19 can dramatically impact a property claim outcome and lengthen the time it takes to get back into business.
 It is important to review your property and difference in conditions (DIC) insurance policies prior to an event to ensure the coverage limits, terms and conditions are adequate for your location.
 If assistance is needed in understanding your insurance policy, please contact your USI representative or insurance carrier.